 ACNT 1304 Introduction to Accounting II

 Introduction to utilizing the computer in maintaining accounting records with primary emphasis on a general ledger package.
-One lecture hours, two lab hours per week.
+One lecture hour, two lab hours per week.
+Credit: 3 semester hours Prerequisite: ACNT 1303

 ACNT 1311 Introduction to Computerized Accounting